What Do I Need To Know About Software Licenses?

 What Happens If I Use Software Without A License?

-Some SMB leaders mistakenly assume that all software licenses are multi-use.
-Others assume that one license can be used for multiple users.
-While this can be true, it isn’t always the case.
+Some SMB leaders mistakenly assume that all software licenses are multi-use, allowing different employees access to the software using multiple devices.
+Others assume that one license is sufficient for their entire organization.
+While this can sometimes be true, it isn’t always the case.

 Is There Any Software That Can Be Used Without A License?